jerrytuw/simple_TLS_broker/README.md

 Creates a local WIFI AP and can connect to an upstream WIFI with routing.
 !Needs either ESP32 Arduino core 2.05 plus liblwip.a and libvfs.a update or an ESP32 Arduino core with NAPT/FORWARD already compiled in!

-For updating NAPT support: (Windows) in C:\Users\xy\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.5\tools\sdk\esp32\lib replace the 2 files.
+For updating NAPT support libraries: (Windows) in C:\Users\xy\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.5\tools\sdk\esp32\lib replace the 2 files.
 Includes a modified version of a configuration web interface including OTA update support on port 80 with parameters stored in nvs (erase by holding GPIO23 low at boot).
 Access is password protected.
+For PlatformIO you can put the 2 files in the lib folder and add "build_flags= -Llib -lvfs -llwip" in the platformio.ini.

 # TinyMqttSecure
 TinyMqtt broker code modified with stripped down esp_https_server code for a simple MQTT broker with TLS on port 8883.